-The University of Reading has a target to reduce carbon emissions by 45% by 2021.
+The University of Reading is committed to becoming Net Zero Carbon by 2030.
 Here’s what we’ve done so far to help:

 - Installed 2500 low flow showerheads reducing water consumption by up to 30% in some areas

 - Replaced in excess of 4000 florescent lights with LEDs, reducing carbon output in all halls

 - Installed individual heating controls in the majority of halls.
 This has led to a significant reduction in gas consumption combined with allowing students better control of their individual radiators

 - Replaced old boilers with low emission units in some halls